Cal009/Healthy-Mind-Healthy-Life/README.md

 * From the source-section drop-down menu, select the Master Branch.
 * This then creates a live link which can be found here: [website](https://cal009.github.io/healthy-mind-healthy-life/)

+## Things to add in the futur

+* Add in more photos to the gallery
+* Create an online tutorial via a video so users can learn from the comfort of their home.

 ## Credit

 * I have used <https://favicon.io/favicon-generator/> in order to create my own icon for my website.